 Climate: The Dolomites generally has a very pleasant climate throughout the spring, summer and autumn with warm days and cool nights.
 During the day it is usually around 24 - 28°C.

 Safety awareness and training: Adventurous activities in the mountains have their dangers.
 These can never be removed altogether but they can be minimized.
-At Mountain Tracks our aim is to provide you with a thrilling holiday directed with maximum attention to your safety and that of others.
+Our aim is to provide you with a thrilling holiday directed with maximum attention to your safety and that of others.
 We don't just blindly get you to follow our experienced leaders.
 We give you the opportunity to learn mountain craft skills and understand about the hazards, how to minimize the risk, and how to cope with incidents should they happen.

 Equipment: Our recommended kit list will be sent to you at the time of booking.
 Although conditions in the Dolomites in the summer are usually very pleasant you do need to be prepared for the unexpected and carry waterproofs and layers that are suitable for cold conditions.
 Standard climbing equipment is required: helmet, harness, appropriate footwear.
-Mountain Tracks can supply the specialist via ferrata equipment (slings, carabiners, braking devices).
+We can supply the specialist via ferrata equipment (slings, carabiners, braking devices).

 Note: The itinerary given here is therefore an example only and not necessarily the one we'll follow during the week.

-Click here to email this vacation to a friend
+Click here to email this vacation offer to a friend.